yotann/bcdb/docs/memodb/data-model.md

 a Node.
 A single Node may have an arbitrary number of names assigned to it; a single name may be assigned to at most one Node.

+A head name must be a valid Unicode string, and it must not be the empty string.

 ## Call

-A Call caches the result of applying a function (identified by a textual name) to zero or more Nodes as arguments.
+A Call caches the result of applying a function (identified by a textual name) to one or more Nodes as arguments.
 When the same function is called on the same arguments in the future, MemoDB can look up the cached result instead of recalculating it.

 For best results, the function should be a pure, deterministic function of its